anku255/personal-website/content/posts/2020-07-22/are-let-and-const-hoisted.md

 tags: ['Javascript']
 ---

-<p class="intro">In this post I will be talking about hoisting, temporal dead zone and how hoisting works with let and const.</p>
+<p class="intro">In this post, I will be talking about hoisting, temporal dead zone, and how hoisting works with let and const.</p>

 ## What is hoisting?

 The JavaScript engine before parses the code before executing and during the parsing phase it shifts all the **variable declaration** to the top of the scope.
-This behaviour of JS engine is called **hoisting**.
+This behavior of the JS engine is called **hoisting**.

 ### Variable Hoisting